msv-lab/llm-play/README.md

 ### On-the-fly Extraction

 Data can be extracted on-the-fly while querying LLMs.
-Assuming that the answer extactor is selected using the interface of `-s`, the following command will print only the name of the city (i.e., `Beijing`):
+Assuming that the answer extactor is selected using the interface of `-c`, the following command will print only the name of the city (i.e., `Beijing`):

     llm-query "What is the capital of China?
 Wrap the final answer with <answer> </answer>"

 There are built-in helper functions to simplify extracting answers or code when performed on-the-fly.
-These helpers automatically augment the prompt and apply the necessary extractors to extract the relevant parts of the response.
+These helpers automatically augment the prompt and apply the necessary extractors to extract the relevant parts of the response (the default extactor and equivalence options are ignored).

     llm-query "What is the capital of China?" --answer llm-query "Write a Python function f(n: int) -> int that computes the n-th Catalan number" --code